Are you concerned about the constant rise in living cost and its risks?

 iv) Conscious Spending with Big Picture Perspective:

-A financial planner can put things into proper perspective as he knows the big picture.
+A financial planner can put things into a proper perspective as he knows the big picture.
 Example: Do you need to spend more on kid’s education or lavish wedding?
 The wedding is a lavish expense in India.
 So a careful forethought needs to be applied.
 A financial planner will be able to get the right perspective here.

 v) Social Pressure of Extravagancy: